 How to photograph the Northern Lights

-Seeing the Northern Lights is many people’s dream, but how do you photograph them?
-We have prepared some tips for your Northern Lights tours whether you are shooting with a digital camera or just a mobile phone — complete with my own Northern Lights photo collection from Iceland to demonstrate different results!
+Seeing the Northern Lights is many people’s dream, but how do you capture them in a photograph?
+We have prepared some tips for your Northern Lights tours, whether you are shooting with a digital camera or just a mobile phone — complete with my own Northern Lights photo collection from Iceland, which demonstrates different results.

 Use a tripod